SahibKazimli/LaunchSafe/README.md

 # LaunchSafe — Startup Security Auditor

-LaunchSafe scans a GitHub repo and returns a prioritized, CVSS-scored security report in a few minutes.
-It is built on a small **multi-agent LangGraph pipeline** powered by Claude.
-A recon agent profiles the repo, then specialist sub-agents fan out in parallel against the parts of the codebase that actually matter, and a final synthesize step dedupes and grades the results.
+LaunchSafe clones a GitHub repo and produces a prioritized, CVSS-scored security report in a few minutes.
+A **multi-agent LangGraph** pipeline profiles the repo, fans out **specialist** sub-agents on the hotspots that matter, then **synthesizes** deduped findings with an executive summary.

-### Note: Very computationally intensive, the process will take a few minutes (around 5-10 mins max)
+Optional **Fix mode** proposes concrete patches: semantic locate → edit → review, with server-side sanity checks and quality gates so empty or unsafe diffs are surfaced clearly.

+**Expect several minutes per full scan** (often ~5–10 minutes depending on repo size and LLM limits).

 ## What it checks